 A strong grant application has 3 parts:

-- A project idea that connects to a broader social issue with an achievable and measurable impact
+- A project idea that connects to a broader social or environmental issue with an achievable and measurable impact

 - A community partnership with clearly outlined roles and responsibilities

 - A project plan that includes goals, objectives, a timeline, and budget

 Identify your project idea

 When you apply for a grant, you need to clearly describe your project idea, which includes the problem and solutions you plan to work on.

 Review the Identifying a Project Idea guide (pdf) for tips on drafting a problem statement.
 You can also use the brainstorming matrix in the guide to develop a strong project idea.

 Find your community partners